How to Watch Deleted YouTube Videos With or Without URL

 Method 3: Checking Your Backups and Google Takeout

-If you’re a content creator and previously backed up your videos, accessing that backup is often the fastest solution.
-Many creators automatically save original video files to external hard drives, cloud storage services, or dedicated backup systems.
+If you are a content creator who previously backed up your videos, accessing that backup is often the fastest solution.
+Many creators save original video files to external hard drives, cloud storage services, or dedicated backup systems.

 Using Google Takeout for YouTube Content: